 Radiologic Technology Advanced Placement (Online) - Certificate

-Please note: Admission and Curriculum have changed.
-Please read sections below carefully and email the program director before paying applications fees online.
+Please read all sections below carefully and email the program director before submitting an application.

 - Did you let five years pass after graduating from a Radiography program before attempting to take the ARRT Radiography exam?